rhabban/csgo_stats/README.md

 - Mongodb installed

 ## Installation
-- open mongodb and use CSGO_STATS base
 - type "npm install" to install dependencies
+- start mongo
-- type "npm test" to install databases (mongodb must be open)
+- type "npm test" to install databases

+## Configuration
+You can add or edit Exchange Rates in file ./config.json

 ## Usage
-- open mongodb
+- start mongo
 - type "npm test" to update databases
 - type "npm start" to load application then go to http://localhost:8080/